Kurento/kurento-room/kurento-room-doc/src/site/sphinx/websocket_api_room_server.rst

 7 - Receive video
 -----------------

-Represents a client’s request to receive media from participants in the room that  published their media.
+Represents a client's request to receive media from participants in the room that  published their media.
 This method can also be used for loopback connections.